Relationship between microstructure of carbonate rocks, calcite crystallinity and decarbonisation process during lime burning

 FUNDING

-The paper was elaborated with the financial support of GA 17-24954S “The Conditions of Thermodynamic Stability and Transformation of AFt Phases” project and project No. LO1408 "AdMaS UP - Advanced Materials, Structures and Technologies", supported by Ministry of Education, Youth and Sports under the „National Sustainability Programme I"
+The paper was elaborated with the financial support of GA 17-24954S “The Conditions of Thermodynamic Stability and Transformation of AFt Phases” project and project No. LO1408 "AdMaS UP - Advanced Materials, Structures and Technologies", supported by Ministry of Education, Youth and Sports under the „National Sustainability Programme I" Thanks for the classification of limestones and identification of fossils are due to Tomáš Kumpan (Department of Geological Sciences, Masaryk University).

 REFERENCES (17)